Ko wai au?: Who am I?

 We made whetū, stars and putiputi, flowers, with harakeke, flax leaves – all connecting strongly with the natural world that surrounds us.

-The Discussion
+The Collaboration

 [TAKADA] Collaboration is a key word that often comes up in your work here.
 You have also collaborated with IGARASHI Yasuaki as a joint art work around weaving nets.
 Could you tell us why it was important to you to include this piece in the exhibition, and furthermore, how does it contribute to your research as a whole?

 [LEE] I want to acknowledge the inspiration I gained from my experience with Yasu (IGARASHI), installing the nets in Whairepo (stingray) Lagoon with Shared Lines: Wellington and then his stay with us for Shared Lines: Kaikoura, where he made a new “Sora-Ami” for and with that community after the 2016 Kaikoura earthquake.
+(Read more)

 Yasu previously sailed around the Urato Islands archipelago area.
-So, reflecting on his experience after the tsunami – he recalled visiting a volcanic island that erupts every six years or so, and meeting a fisherman weaving nets, he taught him how that volcanic island encapsulates what it means to be a truly resilient community – it’s that constant rebuilding yourself and reinventing your community to make it stronger and better and yet holding onto these very traditional methods of netmaking.
+So, reflecting on his experience after the tsunami – he recalled visiting a volcanic island that erupts every 20 years or so, and meeting a fisherman weaving nets, he taught him how that volcanic island encapsulates what it means to be a truly resilient community – it’s that constant rebuilding yourself and reinventing your community to make it stronger and better and yet holding onto these very traditional methods of netmaking.
 I was really inspired by that.

 Something changed within me after the Christchurch earthquakes.
 I moved to Wellington in 2012 after our first exchange.
 To be honest, I didn’t go home.
 I changed my flight.
 But then I discovered the taniwha formation stories there.
 It was a spark of a whole new journey for me, creatively and in terms of my identity.
 When I received my “Sora-Ami (giant nets cast into the sky)” I was like, WOW, how can I do that?
 But it reminded me of how my dad always had Hinaki and fishing nets and the knowledge passed down.
 It was something ingrained in my family.